• Skip to primary navigation

 Instructions

 • To serve, I like to place all of the toppings in little bowls.
 Fill each soup bowl with a few ladles of soup and then top as desired.
-I start with a pile of brown rice in the center and then add the pepitas, apples, sausages, shallots, and parsley.
+I start with a scoop of rice in the center and then add the pepitas, apples, sausages, shallots, and parsley.
 Enjoy!

 Filed Under: Entree, Recipe, Soup Tagged With: soup